andycroll/andycroll.com/_posts/2012/2012-03-18-pivotal-labs-and-emc-the-future.markdown

 ## The Dirty Truth

-I worked at Accenture for four years, although I wasn't part of any engineering teams while I was exposed to the multi-million dollar engineering contracts.
+I worked at Accenture for four years, although I wasn’t part of any engineering teams while I was exposed to the multi-million dollar engineering contracts.

 The truth of the enterprise software development world is that they outsource to either low-cost locations and/or low-skilled/paid workers.
 Any investment is done by wrapping the engineering functions in a professional wrapper of project managers.
 This keeps the client somewhat happy, but results in mostly crappy software and a demotivated engineering team.
-They often don't even use version control.
+They often don’t even use version control.

 This is the opposite of Pivotal Labs.
 Their process is rock solid and focussed on deliverable, well-engineered software delivered in an iterative manner.
 All delivered by strong engineers with good communication skills.